VeriNum/LAProof/README.md

 LAProof provides formal machine-checked proofs of the accuracy of basic linear algebra operations: inner product using conventional multiply and add, inner product using fused multiply-add, scaled matrix-vector and matrix-matrix multiplication, and scaled vector and matrix addition.
-LAProof error bounds are give as backward error bounds and mixed backward-forward error bounds that account for underflow, proved subject to no assumptions except a low- level formal model of IEEE-754 arithmetic.
+LAProof error bounds are backward error bounds and mixed backward-forward error bounds that account for underflow, proved subject to no assumptions except a low- level formal model of IEEE-754 arithmetic.
 We treat low-order